Read time 7 minutes

 - The mailbox synchronization gets started.
 After some time, the migration gets completed displaying the Completed status.

-With Kernel Migrator for Exchange (KME), batch migration is easier.
+- With Kernel Migration for Exchange (KME), batch migration is easier.
 In KME, you need to create a migration project and then a migration job, which involves the addition of a source and subsequent selection of mailboxes as shown below.

 - Instead of proceeding with the manual selection of mailboxes, you can use the Import from CSV option of the tool to add mailboxes.
 This is the sample CSV file which you have to create.
 With such a CSV file, the addition of mailboxes is easier.